To start, why?

 A new way of teaching

-This development represented an annual saving of USD 35,000, thanks to the use of Moodle and the customization of the experience, it was not necessary to incur this expense again.
+This development represented an annual saving of USD 35,000; thanks to the use of Moodle and the customization of the experience, it was unnecessary to incur this expense again.

-The tool allowed teachers to create learning routes in each course, and the university managed to offer ten new classes to be dictated thanks to the platform remotely.
+The tool allowed teachers to create learning routes in each course, and the university offered ten new classes to be dictated, thanks to the platform, remotely.
 More than 6,000 students use the platform on average per month.

 The version of the app allows you to use the instant messaging service between students and teachers of the same course with push notifications on your cell phone, speeding up peer-to-peer communication.

-The institutional red color was solid, it was necessary to make a negotiation with the communications office to approve a less saturated red tone, it achieved thanks to the creation of a design system based on components with SASS files.
+The institutional red color was solid; it was necessary to negotiate with the communications office to approve a less saturated red tone; it was achieved thanks to creating a design system based on components with SASS files.

-This project required to understand in a better way of how the backend of the applications works, deepen my knowledge in PHP, learn to package web applications and deal with mobile development environments.
+This project required me to understand better how the backend of the applications works, deepen my knowledge in PHP, and learn to package web applications and deal with mobile development environments.

-We should start to establish a control protocol within the application chat; it began to be used by some students as a bullying tool, this was something we did not anticipate.
+We should establish a control protocol within the application chat; it began to be used by some students as a bullying tool, which we did not anticipate.